BooleanData-Systems/SaaS-Metrics-App/README.md

 - **Churn Risk Analysis** — uses SNOWFLAKE.CORTEX.COMPLETE (llama3.1-70b)
 - **Natural Language Data Chat** — uses SNOWFLAKE.CORTEX.COMPLETE (llama3.1-70b)

-These features require the IMPORTED PRIVILEGES ON SNOWFLAKE DB privilege to be granted to the app.
+These features use the `cortex_user` Snowflake database role, which is automatically granted to the app via the manifest.
 If Cortex is not available in your region, the dashboard tabs still work — only the AI tab is affected.

 ## Data Quality